Metz Cathedral: Early churches

 A Gallo-Roman oppidum, or fortified town, called Diuodron Medimatriques, occupied the site from at least the first century B.C.
 It became a stop on the trade route between Lyon and Treves, and was an imperial residence during the Roman Empire between 306 and 390.
 The presence of the first bishop, Clement, is recorded in 346.

-The cathedral was built on an ancient site from the 5th century dedicated to Saint Stephen.
+The cathedral was built on an ancient site dating to the 5th century and dedicated to Saint Stephen.
 It is said to have contained a collection of his relics.
 According to Gregory of Tours, the shrine of Saint Stephen was the sole structure spared during the sack of 451 by Attila's Huns.
 It was a royal residence of the grandsons of Clovis, king of the Franks, and of Theudebert I, who became the Merovingian ruler in 534.

 Gregory of Tours mentioned the existence of the church in 584, and a cathedral under the archbishop Arnoul is mentioned in 616.
 The Archbishop and Saint Chrodegang (742-766) is mentioned in accounts of the time as a papal envoy to the Franks.
 He is credited with introducing the Roman liturgy and chants, with the support of King of the Franks, Pepin, between 751 and 768.
 Chrodegang is also credited with establishing the first cathedral chapter in western Europe, and also the first cathedral close, combining chapels, dormitory, refectory, and other functional buildings.
-This system was formally adopted by other Frankish cathedrals under the Capitulary of Aix-en-Chapelle in 816.
-This first cloister, on the south side of the cathedral where the Place des Armes is located, was in existence in 1754, when it was demolished in response to new papal doctrines.
+This system was formally adopted by other Frankish cathedrals under the Capitulary of Aix-en-Chapelle of 816.
+This first cloister, on the south side of the cathedral where the Place des Armes is located, survived until its demolition in 1754.